Immigration Lawyer Chicago/ Services/ EB-1 Visa: Requirements, Petitions, and Process/ What Is an EB-1C Visa?

-An EB-1C visa is the third category in the first preference, employment-based visa.
-EB-1C visas are for certain multinational mangers or executives.
-You may have been either a manager or executive at a company abroad that works with the United States or an employee who has already been working in the United States.
-In order to qualify for this type of visa, you must have worked for a business entity that had some affiliation, branch, or subsidiary with a business in the U.S. In order to obtain an EB-1C, the business that you work/worked for must be the same entity as the one you will work for in the U.S.
+An EB-1C visa offers a promising opportunity for some multinational managers or executives.
+Whether you’ve been a manager or executive at a company abroad that works with the United States or an employee who has already been working in the United States, the EB-1C visa could be your gateway to a new chapter.
+To qualify, you must have worked for a business entity with some affiliation, branch, or subsidiary with a business in the U.S. The company you work for must be the same entity as the one you will work for in the U.S.

 According to the USCIS, an executive is a person who oversees a company on a large scale.
 An executive must supervise a team of managers and make decisions without a supervisor of their own.
-A manager, according the USCIS, is someone who supervises a team of employees and controls their tasks, salaries, and employment (hiring and firing).
-EB-1C visas requires that the U.S. company employing the applicant is an affiliate, subsidiary, or branch of the company you work for abroad, and they must be doing business with the United States.
+According to the USCIS, a manager supervises a team of employees and controls their tasks, salaries, and employment (hiring and firing).
+EB-1C visas require that the U.S. company employing the applicant is an affiliate, subsidiary, or branch of the company you work for abroad, and they must be doing business with the United States.

 In order to qualify for an EB-1C visa, you must meet a few requirements from the USCIS.
 Qualifiers must be: